stevinus1/sw360rest_tools/README.md

-These scripts require the sw360 REST interface to run.
+# sw360 rest Example Client

-They also require the python requests module.
+These are scripts intended to be used to automate workflow when using the sw360 REST interface.
+The scripts require the sw360 REST interface to run, as well as the python requests module.

 POST: